takashikumagai/blog/articles/2018-12-15_renaming-from-bash-terminal.md

 ```
 $()
 ```
-evaluates/executes the command written in the parenthesis
+evaluates/executes the command written in the parenthesis.

+Next, the printf command in bash formats the string and prints the string to stdout.
+In short, the syntax is

+<code>printf *(formatting string)* *(things you want to format, e.g. numbers)*</code>

+So by writing it like
 ```
 $(printf %03d $i)
 ```
+we can store the formatted string (in this case a zero-padded number) to a variable.
+Note that although ``printf`` is well known as a C function, what we are using here is a linux command that resides in ``/usr/bin/``, just like ``ls`` or ``ping``.

-The printf command in bash formats the string and prints the string
+Finally, the expr command performs simple arithmetic operations and prints the result
 ```
 $(expr $1 - 8)
 ```
-The expr command performs simple arithmetic operations and prints the result